- Total units 48 Units

-Students in this major are encouraged to spend time studying at one of the twenty-five tertiary institutions in Japan with which the ANU has ties.
-This can be done either through intensive in-country study in the summer break, through the Semester in Japan program, or through a year of study in Japan the Year in Asia program.
+Students in this major are encouraged to spend time studying at one of the twenty-plus tertiary institutions in Japan with which the ANU has ties.
+This can be done either through intensive in-country study in the summer break, through the Semester in Japan program, or through a year of study in Japan on the Year in Asia program.
 Competitive scholarships are available to qualified students.

 Express themselves confidently both verbally and in writing in modern Japanese in a variety of settings.

 Recognise and use a broad vocabulary of over 1000 kanji characters and relevant expressions.